new-ft/cross-stack-take-home-assignment/README.md

   - If the person has neither a birth date nor a death date, provide the lifespan as `(Living)`
   - If the person has no death date and has a birth date less than 120 years ago, provide the lifespan as `(Living)`
   - Create sample data to illustrate each of these scenarios
+- These life span rules should be implemented in the back end API, not in the front end code.

 ### Bonus Features